-The book values of trade receivables and trade payables decreased by impairment charged approximate to their fair values due to their short maturities.
+The book values of trade receivables dereased by impairment charged and trade payables approximate to their fair values due to their short maturities.

-Cash and cash equivalents, fixed deposits, discount treasury bills with a maturity less than 3 month, other currents assets and other short term liabilities have short term maturities, therefore their carrying amount approximate to their fair values at the balance-sheet dates presented.
+Cash and cash equivalents, fixed deposits, discount treasury bills with a maturity less than 3 month (at the end of 2019 the Company did not own discount treasury bills), other currents assets and other short term liabilities have short term maturities, therefore their carrying amount approximate to their fair values at the balance-sheet dates presented.